benjamin-kraatz/get-next-versions/README.md

 Automated versioning tool based on conventional commits and package dependencies.
 Available as both an NPM package and a GitHub Action.

+> 🔄 **Fun fact**: This package uses itself for versioning!
+Check out our [release-config](https://github.com/benjamin-kraatz/get-next-versions/blob/main/release-config.json) and [release workflow](https://github.com/benjamin-kraatz/get-next-versions/blob/main/.github/workflows/release.yml) to see how we automate our own version management.

 ## Overview

 `get-next-versions` is a powerful automated versioning tool designed for both monorepos and single-package repositories.
 It analyzes your git commit history using conventional commits to automatically determine the next semantic version for your packages.
 Key features include: